 So, I’m guessing you were sort of alluding that this season might be a little bit different because of Covid.
 What’s going on?

 Yeah.
 That certainly is a piece of it.
-It turns out when you double the number of e-Commerce orders, the shipping and logistics supply chain doesn’t exactly have the capability to double in size overnight.
+But, it turns out when you double the number of e-Commerce orders, the shipping and logistics supply chain can’t exactly double in size overnight.
 So, we’re facing a lot of different things kind of all at once.
 You’ve got an enormous shift towards online ordering.
 You have unprecedented volumes going through your major shipping houses: UPS, USPS, FedEx, and DHL.
 You’ve got more and more people who will shift from experiential gifts for the first time in a long time, which have been the trend, travel, and services, to physical gifts and physical goods.
 So, just even within that shift, there’s a huge jump up.
 So, it’s kind of all of these things all at once where trend lines for a long time had been effectively linear, and then, almost overnight, they shift towards e-Commerce sales; looks like a vertical line and, so, flexible supply chain solutions has become the name of the game.
-And really finding complementary ways to continue delivering on behalf of the end customer expectation is what many online merchants need to figure out very quickly.
+And finding complementary ways to continue delivering on behalf of the end customer expectation is what many online merchants need to figure out very quickly.

-I think it’s really all of the above.
+I think it’s all of the above.
 One of the things that I think people are wondering is what happens after the pandemic.
 What goes back to normal?
 And I think really what we’re seeing is not necessarily a change from what “was” to what “is.”
 We’ve seen an acceleration of a change that was already happening.

-So, where you’re absolutely right in some cases where you would have gone down to the local store to pick something up, the value and convenience of getting that shipped directly to the home is something that we don’t really see that’s going away.
-At the same time, what technology and what kind of changes in the way we deliver items have brought over the past five years you have a lot of people finding a much better and more personalized opportunity to get something that’s much more directed towards them, rather than going to a big-box retailer and buying one of a hundred thousand SKUs that they can carry.
+So, where you’re right in some cases where you would have gone down to the local store to pick something up, the value and convenience of getting that shipped directly to the home is something that we don’t see that’s going away.
+But, at the same time, what technology and what kind of changes in the way we deliver items have brought over the past five years you have a lot of people finding a much better and more personalized opportunity to get something that’s much more directed towards them, rather than going to a big-box retailer and buying one of a hundred thousand SKUs that they can carry.
 So, convenience availability and, I think, breadth of choice is really what technology and online commerce can enable for consumers.

 And how does this shift online?
 Can local businesses survive this?
 And can they take advantage of this?
 What happens with a local business?

 Yeah.
-Local business is absolutely a tough part of this, and we recognize that in the restaurant industry.
+Local business is a tough part of this, and we recognize that in the restaurant industry.
 I’m based in New York City, and the change in what this is going to do to the restaurant industry is going to be significant, but, as I said, it’s been a trend the restaurant industry had to figure out: new ways to deliver on behalf of their end customer.
 And, as we see more and more people dining at home and wanting that dining at home experience, you’re seeing local restaurants having to figure out how to deliver.
 How to do delivery work to satisfy their end customer in the same way local and online businesses have a footprint already around last-mile logistics that’s the most difficult part of the supply chain of making sure that you can get something that the last mile from a distribution center to the home.

 You’re going to see a greater and greater shift of local businesses enabling online commerce but creating the ability to come in the store to pick an item up.
 You see that with a lot of big-box retailers.
 Expect to see technology enablement to where the idea of bricks and clicks, which I think, you’ve heard before out of web 1.0, is this idea of: “how do you compliment an online store presence with an offline in-person kind of ability to shop?”
 You’re going to see that moving down into local businesses.
 In many ways, technology will enable local businesses to start competing online, where they didn’t previously have as good of a presence.
 So, you’re going to start to be able to say it’s not just Amazon online.

-If you look at Uber’s strategy, especially since the pandemic began, they are letting go of tangential businesses.
+If you look at Uber’s strategy, especially since the pandemic began, they let go of tangential businesses.
 They’re selling off their Uber freight business.
 They’re moving their advanced technology and self-driving group.
 They’re looking to explore a sale there while doubling down at moving people and delivery.
 They are buying Postmates to expand that reach effectively.
 Their entire business has been supported over the past two quarters by local deliveries and, I think, in that same way, that idea of local merchants being complemented by these national delivery mechanisms of last-mile delivery, whether it be your DoorDash or Postmates or TaskRabbit or whatever, the next technology is going to be that they can look to outsource the things that you’re not great at.
 Uber is very good at moving people and packages a short distance, with the local touch and local community flavor that a local merchant provides.

 And what does that do with the concept of free shipping?
 Because Uber’s not going to do this for free.
 One of the challenges that I’ve always had is these delivery services for meals: you end up with a 30 hamburger a second meal you’re paying for a second meal.

 That’s exactly right.
 They can deliver and, yes, they can manage the last mile, but at what cost?
 Because we’ve always been taught a lot of the retail business, like free shipping, right?
 So, what does that mean?
 Shipping isn’t free, though, right?
 And I think that’s what the consumer gets conditioned, right?
 We talk to our merchant partners on the Gooten platform and utilize the Gooten supply chain to think of shipping as a product because that’s what it is.
 When you buy an item to get it to the customer, you’re buying the product itself; and you’re effectively buying shipping.
 Now the consumer is conditioned to free shipping.
 Then you utilize “shipping the product” as an inducement to drive the customer towards where you’re trying to drive them to, typically providing free shipping or subsidizing the cost of shipping at 110 or 115 percent of your average cart value.
-They have to add one more incremental product, but what these local delivery services actually are doing is shifting consumer expectations, which I’ll admit I’m surprised about because I’m like you; I always expect free shipping.
+They have to add one more incremental product, but what these local delivery services are doing is shifting consumer expectations, which I’ll admit I’m surprised about because I’m like you; I always expect free shipping.

-There is a cost in getting that item to the end customer, to the door and, so, what is the value of that convenience?
+There is a cost in getting that item to the end customer, to the door, so what is the value of that convenience?
 And what we see now is post mates and DoorDash in these and Instacart, and these delivery services are now putting a real economic price on the convenience of home delivery.
 And while that is the current situation, where you really don’t have other options, safely go out and shop.
 I think when we’re truly back to normal, you’re going to see a solidification.
 I think of the value of the delivery of that convenience, that time, that speed, while simultaneously recognizing that Walmart, for example, will start turning more and more of their real estate space into pickup and drop-off centers.

 So, that last-mile delivery can effectively be done by the customer.
-So, they take the in-store experience and the time of shopping in-store out, which is a major convenience, but they don’t have to set up really complicated logistics networks.
-I think you’re going to see that more and more businesses and storefronts effectively act as hybrid logistics centers to get things to the end customer.
+So, they take the in-store experience and the time of shopping out, which is a major convenience, but they don’t have to set up complicated logistics networks.
+So, I think you’re going to see that more and more businesses and storefronts effectively act as hybrid logistics centers to get things to the end customer.

 And do you think that when we return to whatever normal I – I don’t know what or whatever you want to call it – is that going to be primarily like flagship stores where you just might go and see and touch, but for the most part you’re going to buy online so that we will move to more flagship stores and less actual direct retail?